 When sewage can’t flow down the sewer pipes because of a blockage, it has to go somewhere else.
 This could be your street, garden or even back into your home through the toilet, or drains in your bath, sink and shower, flooding your bathroom and home.

-Please tell your family, friend and neighbours to never flush wipes down the toilet.
+Please tell your family, friends and neighbours to Bin the Wipe.

 Blockages can cause misery for you, your neighbours, our customers and our colleagues.